 Does a musician have to have those things to have a legacy?

 They don’t hurt.
 Yeah, I think you do actually, unless you’re a real hustler.
 George Clinton doesn’t have to worry about not being George Clinton.
 He’s going to be George Clinton and he’ll get credit for shit he hasn’t even done.
 Same with Bootsy.
 Recently, I was at the Smithsonian and they have an African-American museum which looks incredible.
 In the middle they have the original P-Funk mothership that George would walk out of at shows.
 They have a statue of George and Bootsy, but there’s no Bernie.
 And to me, Bernie was very much a part of the sound of P-Funk, more so than Bootsy, actually.
 But he’s not there.

-Talip Ozkan’s The Dark Fire, a 1992 solo saz album on Axiom was just reissued on Bandcamp.
+Talip Ozkan’s The Dark Fire, a 1992 solo saz album on Axiom was just reissued as an online exclusive.
 I consider it one of the best albums in the Axiom catalog.
 How did that opportunity come about?